sapessi/ocypode/README.md

 For detailed information about the new file format, see [TELEMETRY_FILE_FORMAT.md](TELEMETRY_FILE_FORMAT.md).

+For a complete migration guide with code examples, see [MIGRATION.md](MIGRATION.md).

+### Previous Breaking Changes

+#### v0.2.0

+Version 0.2.0 introduced multi-game support and the `SerializableTelemetry` format with a `game_source` field.
+Files from v0.1.0 are not compatible with v0.2.0 or later.

 ## Status
 The real-time view with basic telemetry and alerts is working.
 The offline analysis portion is lower priority for a first release.
 I have created [a project](https://github.com/users/sapessi/projects/1/views/1) to track the first official release.